What is BMR?

 VBMR Boot Server

 Several boot servers are required for VBMR clients and they contain the boot images or SRTs for those clients.
 You will need a Boot Server for every different client operating system that you wish to protect, and ideally you should select a server that is running your latest version of those clients, as SRTs can be created for lower operating system versions, but not higher.
+The boot server must be registered with BMR Master Server once the NetBackup client is installed.

 Shared Resource Trees